galacean/galacean.github.io/docs/cube.md

 ```
 ## Create a Camera Entity

-In Oasis Engine, functions are added to entities in the form of components.
+In Galacean Engine, functions are added to entities in the form of components.
 First, we first create an entity to add the camera component.

 After creating, change the position and orientation of the camera through the transform component `transform` that comes with the entity.
 Then add the camera component `Camera` to this entity.